Nailsworth C of E Primary School

 Together, inspired by the challenge…

 The British Association for Early Childhood Education have published Development Matters.
 This details the Early Learning Goals which the Government feels an average child should be working at by the end of Reception class.
 The descriptors are displayed on the wall, outside of our classroom.
 This details the whole curriculum that children are expected to cover from nursery right through to year one (birth – 40-60+months).
+You can view Development Matters by following the link below:

-For a simplified overview, you can download the EARLY LEARNING GOALS for Reception year:
+For a simplified overview, you can download the Early Learning Goals for Reception year:

 The Early Learning Goals are what every child is expected to reach by the end of Reception year divided into key learning areas: communication and language; physical development; personal, social and emotional development; literacy; mathematics; understanding of the world; expressive arts and design.
 You can find out more about our whole curriculum via the links below.